ivermin1123/ivermin1123/README.md

 ## I'm a Developer!!

-- I’m currently learning Rust
+- I’m currently learning Back-end in depth
 - 🥅 2023 Goals: Built pet project with NextJs + Rust
 - ⚡ Fun fact: I love to drink and play poker